-These funds are used to account assets that the government holds on behalf of others in a custodial capacity.
+These funds are used to account assets that the district holds on behalf of others in a custodial capacity.

-B. Basis of Accounting
+B. Basis of Accounting and Measurement Focus

 Financial statements are prepared using the cash basis of accounting and measurement focus.
 Revenues are recognized when cash is received and expenditures are recognized when paid.